2026 Mickey’s Not So Scary Halloween Party Plan

 Witching Hour – The last showtime of Hocus Pocus Villain Spelltacular is midnight, which means you can effectively extend the event by another 20 minutes or so.
 Despite the mass exodus of people post-parade, don’t expect this to be uncrowded–a ton of other guests will have the exact same idea.

 Other alternatives for the end of the night include queueing up for Space Mountain a minute or so before midnight, doing more PhotoPass Magic Shots, or a high-priority meet & greet.
 The problem with this last option is that the lines are cut based on length, rather than at a specific time.
-If you want to meet Jack Skellington, you should play it safe and line up by around 11 pm.
-(Note: we have no experience doing this in 2022 and are totally unsure when his line is cut.
-It was all over the place in 2019.)
+If you want to meet Jack Skellington, you should play it safe and line up by 11 pm at the absolute latest.

 Serene Spookiness – You’ll be able to linger around Tomorrowland or Main Street for a while after Mickey’s Not So Scary Halloween Party officially ends.
 This is a great time to savor the spooky ambiance, take photos, or try to get the remaining PhotoPass Magic Shots on your list.